 The mission, explains Brown, is to partner with other leaders and institutions throughout our communities to create a gateway curriculum for impoverished youth that builds towards higher education surrounding these areas of concentration.

 “I don’t think this is a colored thing, or a color dynamic,” he states.
 “I think this is something all human beings should have sympathy and care about.
 We want to make education fun again.”

 Emerging as one of the NBA’s top players, Brown is averaging career bests in scoring (25.6 ppg), rebounding (6.7 rpg), and shooting (50% FG/80% FT) for the Celtics so far in the 2022-23 season.
-He is equally magnetic a leader off the court as he is on and says that it is imperative he uses the platform he has helped build with basketball to be a voice for others throughout our communities.

-There will be a host of activities throughout the evening, Christa Jones explains, with all reflective of The 7uice Foundation’s educational and entertaining composition.
+There will be a host of activities throughout the evening, Christa Jones explains, with all being reflective of The 7uice Foundation’s educational and entertaining composition.
 Attendees may select one of three levels for a ticket purchase: $300 Rookie (rotunda access only), $500 All Star (excludes VIP/MVP Room) and VIP/MVP for $700.

 Donations can also generously be received at: The 7uice Foundation – PO Box 540403 – Waltham, MA 02454